Massive southwest Las Vegas wind-driven blaze contained

 More than 100 firefighters have contained an overnight fire at an under-construction apartment complex blaze in the southwest valley.

-A 206-unit complex that was about 50% completed caught fire shortly before midnight.
+A 206-unit complex that was about 50 percent completed caught fire shortly before midnight.
 The three-alarm fire was battled by firefighters from all departments in the valley, said Clark County Fire Department Assistant Chief Scott Carnahan.

 “Strong winds spread the embers several city blocks,” Carnahan said.
 “We had fires from the main spot near Tropicana and Reno all the way to Hacienda.
 The fire is contained, but we’ll be putting out hot spots all night.”